Read about our academic procedures below.

-- Illness on the day of the exam.
-Any excuse granted on grounds of illness or other physical disability is conditioned upon receiving a satisfactory medical note within a reasonable time (one or two days, and no later than the end of the examination period).
+- Illness on the day of the exam: Any excuse granted on grounds of illness or other physical disability is conditioned upon receiving a satisfactory medical note from the attending physician.

-- Birth of a child: An exam will be rescheduled if the student is attending the birth of his/her child.
+- Birth of a child: An exam will be rescheduled if the student is in labor or is attending the birth of their child.

-- Religious Observance: An exam will be rescheduled if it conflicts with a religious observance on the day of the exam.
+- Religious Observance: An exam will be rescheduled if it conflicts with religious observance, including fasting, on the day of the exam.
 Exams may be rescheduled earlier in the day of the scheduled exam.

-- Bereavement: An exam will be rescheduled in the event of a death in the student’s family and the student is attending the funeral or grieving.
+- Bereavement: An exam will be rescheduled in the event of a death or serious illness in the student’s immediate family and the student is attending the funeral or grieving.

 These regulations apply to all Law School exams, not only to finals in December and April/May.
 Students having any of the above conflicts should email Registration Services at [email protected] once the exam schedule is published, and no later than the published deadline in advance of the exam date, in order to adjust their exam schedule.
 Registration Services will determine which exam will be rescheduled and will notify you of the date and location of your rescheduled exam shortly before the start of the exam period.